eemclaughlin/indieProject/journal.md

 - Implement Logout jsp and java and test (1:00)
 - Setup a add recipe java class and also implement a get by id into Auth class (1:15)
 - Worked on AddRecipe.JSP and got that working and talking to database.
 (1:30)
+- Some refinement work and also update Project Plan for next several weeks (0:30)
+- Watch and give feedback on 2 presentations (0:45)
+- Do a mid-term self-evaluation and turn in (little late) (0:45)